shariliu/nes_fmri/readme.md

 In `3_ReportFindings.Rmd` (only in exp 1 - but reports findings from both experiments), we read in data from `outputs/` and report them in APA format.

-In `4_Data_Codebooks`, we generate codebooks for all original input data.
+In `4_Data_Codebooks.Rmd`, we generate codebooks for all original input data.

+In `5_Validate_Localizers.Rmd` (only for exp 2), we validate the localizer tasks by measuring the reliability of the responses between runs using a leave-one-run-out analysis.

 Throughout these analyses, the domain label for `psychology-action` events is `psychology` and the domain label for `psychology-environment` events is `both` - since the events cross domain boundaries.
 This differs from the paper which calls the three domains: `physics` `psychology-action` `psychology-environment`.